process-analytics/bpmn-visualization-js/README.md

 Alternatively, you can set `skipLibCheck` to `true` in the `tsconfig.json` file, but this limits the definition checks.
 For more details, see the [skipLibCheck documentation](https://www.typescriptlang.org/tsconfig#skipLibCheck).

-Advanced users that want to extend the `mxGraph` integration must use `typed-mxgraph`.
+Advanced users that want to extend the `mxGraph` integration must add `typed-mxgraph` to `typeRoots`.

 For more details, see the TypeScript projects in the [bpmn-visualization-examples repository](https://github.com/process-analytics/bpmn-visualization-examples/).